 tests showing blood in the stools or in the urine.

-.
+- Bleeding in the kidney sometimes with presence of blood in urine leading to inability of the kidneys to work properly (anticoagulant-related nephropathy).

 Reporting of side effects

 If you get any side effects, talk to your doctor, pharmacist, or nurse.
 This includes any possible side effects not listed in this leaflet.
 You can also report side effects directly via the national reporting system listed in Appendix V. By reporting side effects you can help provide more information on the safety of this medicine.